-Policy Purpose Application Control Blocks execution of applications or denies Internet access to applications.
+Policy Purpose 4 Application Control Blocks execution of applications or denies Internet access to applications.
 You specify the applications that are blocked or denied Internet access.
 Communication Hardware Disables the following communication hardware: 1394-Firewire, IrDA-Infrared, Bluetooth, serial/parallel, dialup, wired, and wireless.
 Each communication hardware is configured individually, which means that you can disable some hardware types (for example, Bluetooth and dialup) while leaving others enabled.
-Data Encryption Enables data encryption of files on removable storage devices. 🍇 Firewall Controls network connectivity by disabling ports, protocols, and network addresses (IP and MAC).
+Data Encryption Enables data encryption of files on removable storage devices. ← Firewall Controls network connectivity by disabling ports, protocols, and network addresses (IP and MAC).
+Microsoft Data Encryption Controls data encryption of files on removable disk drives using Microsoft BitLocker encryption.
 Scripting Runs a script (JScript or VBScript) on a device.
 You can specify the triggers that cause the script to run.
 Triggers can be based on Endpoint Security Agent actions, location changes, or time intervals.
 Storage Device Control Controls access to CD/DVD drives, floppy drives, and removable storage drives.
 Each storage device type is configured individually, which means that you can disable some and enable others.
 USB Connectivity Controls access to USB devices such as removable storage devices, printers, input devices (keyboards, mice, etc).
 You can specify individual devices or groups of devices.
-For example, you can disable access to a specific printer and enable access to all SanDisk USB devices.
-VPN Enforcement Enforces a VPN connection based on the device's location.
+For example, you can disable access to a specific printer and enable access to all SanDisk USB devices. ✓ VPN Enforcement Enforces a VPN connection based on the device's location.
 For example, if the device's location is unknown, you can force a VPN connection through which all Internet traffic is routed.
 Wi-Fi Disables wireless adapters, blocks wireless connections, controls connections to wireless access points, and so forth.